johnnymetz/johnny-metz-blog/content/posts/sort-django-queryset-with-custom-order.md

 Todo.objects.exclude(priority=Todo.Priority.LOW).order_by_priority()
 ```

-Conditional expressions are very powerful and allow you to write fast, advanced, easy to read queries.
+Conditional expressions are powerful and can be used in queries with very advanced logic.
 See the [docs](https://docs.djangoproject.com/en/4.0/ref/models/conditional-expressions/) for more examples.

 ## Sort in Database using `IntegerChoices`